rafaelfranca/rtf_pygmentize/README.md

 # Vim RTF Pygmentize

-Suppose you will write a presentation using Keynote and needs to converts chunks of code to Keynote without losing syntax highlighting.
-This plugins helps you with that: it converts pieces of code to RTF and copies it to the OSX clipboard.
+Suppose you will write a presentation using Keynote and need to convert chunks of code to Keynote without losing syntax highlighting.
+This plugin helps you with that: it converts pieces of code to RTF and copies it to the OSX clipboard.

-It is basically a wrapper around [pygments](http://pygments.org/) library, and was created to help me adding chunks of code to my keynote presentations.
+It is basically a wrapper around the [pygments](http://pygments.org/) library, and was created to help me adding chunks of code to my Keynote presentations.

 ## Dependencies

-For now, this plugin only works on OS X but I would be grateful if someone make it works in another systems.
+Right now this plugin only works on OS X, but I would be grateful if someone make it work in another systems.

-To use it you will need the pygments library.
-To install use the easy_install package manager with:

-Before installing this plugin itself, you need to install the pygments library.
-Do this using this command:
+Before installing the plugin, you need to install the pygments library.
+You can do it with the following command:

 ```
 easy_install pygments